seregamorph/seregamorph/README.md

 - I live in the Netherlands and work at Adyen
-- Most of the experience is Java backend development and maintenance, last years dedicated to Developer Productivity Engineering
+- Most of the experience is Java backend development and maintenance, last years dedicated to build tooling and Developer Productivity Engineering

 ### Connect with me:
 [LinkedIn](https://linkedin.com/in/schernov/)